GlobalFishingWatch/map-client/app/src/_map/README.md

   - `temporalExtents` PropTypes.arrayOf(PropTypes.arrayOf(PropTypes.number)),
   - `temporalExtentsLess` PropTypes.bool

+### `heatmapLayer.interactive`

+Boolean.
+Whether interaction is active on the layer or not

 ## `temporalExtent`

 Tuple of Dates (`[start, end]`).
 Mandatory.
 Acts as a display temporal filter for Activity Layers (Heatmap and Tracks), used for time animation.